Applying to the Radiation Therapy Program

 economically disadvantaged may be requested by contacting email@example.com before submitting their application.

-For further information or questions regarding our admission requirements, please contact the Radiation Therapy Program.
+For general questions and information regarding our admission requirements, please contact the Radiation Therapy Program.

 After submitting a complete application, the following steps occur:

 - The admissions committee reviews all application documentation.

 - Based on the application review, a select group of applicants is invited to OHSU

 for on-site interviews.
 Interview day consists of tours, demonstrations, and a

 3. Admissions Decisions

 - All applicants are notified of admissions

 decisions.
 The program accepts up to nine students per cohort, and creates an

 alternate/waitlist.
 Admission decisions are based on a combination of application documentation and the interview.